 The Passport is an internationally recognized travel document that verifies the identity and nationality of the bearer.
 A valid U.S. Passport is required to enter and leave most foreign countries.
 All persons, whether U.S. Citizens or foreign nationals, must present a valid passport or alternate approved travel document to enter or depart from the United States by air.
 Additional information is available at the following websites:

 - General Travel Information at the U.S. State Department

 - U.S. Customs and Border Protection, Travel Information

-U.S. Passport Applications can now be completed online, in an encrypted environment; however, the completed form must be printed and submitted with an original signature, to the Passports and Visas Unit of MA-45.
-Typically, advance timing of 12-15 business days is requested for DOE to complete passport processing and to obtain a passport.
-The requirements for official passports include:
+U.S. Passport Applications must be completed online via the Department of State's website at: https://www.travel.state.gov.
+The completed form must be printed and submitted with an original signature, to the Office of Travel Management (MA-45) in room GE-180, Forrestal Headquarters.
+Typically, advance timing of 3-4 weeks is needed for DOE to process and obtain a passport from the Department of State.
+The requirements for an Official passport include:

 - the passport application,

 - Proof of birth (passport, expired passport, or birth certificate),

 - Memo on the agency letterhead to the Director, Office of Travel Management, which provides information about the traveler’s grade, title, pending trip, and purpose of travel.